RayOfDaylon/Defcon/README.md

 The game differs from Stargate in these ways:
 - Each level is its own campaign mission and not a repeat wave
+- After destroying all mission-critical targets, the stargate must be entered to jump to the next mission
 - Entering the stargate while carrying humans does not warp ahead any levels
 - Game can be made to start at any level
 - Sprite textures remastered for 4K displays